diwassapkota805/Movie-Theatre-Simulation/README.md

 Programming language used: C

 Actions you can perform:
- -Sell tickets to next customer
+Sell tickets to next customer
- -See who's in line
+See who's in line
- -See the seat map for a given theater
+See the seat map for a given theater
- -Print today's receipts
+Print today's receipts

 - Movie Theater Seat Map Files – contains the eight movie theater seat map files.